agenium-scale/nstools/README.md

   as the binary.
 - `-fdiagnostics-color=always`: Use color in diagnostics.
 - `--version`: display compiler version and ignore all other flags.
+- `-fno-omit-frame-pointer`: Keep the frame pointer in a register for functions.
+- `-vec-report`: Print to stdout full report on autovectorization of loops.

 # Sshdetach